 Belfast, Northern Ireland, 1976.
 Victor Kelly leads a gang of violent thugs who randomly abduct people from off the streets and then torture and kill them.
 Nicknamed the Resurrection Men by the press, the group become the fear of the city.
 However, to many other locals, they are regarded as heroes and people remains close-lipped during police investigation.
 Ryan, a local journalist, becomes fascinated with the activities of the gang.

-The film stars Stuart Townsend who has since gone onto become a rising international star in films like Queen of the Damned (2002) and The League of Extraordinary Gentlemen (2003).
+The film stars Stuart Townsend who since went on to become a rising international star in films like Queen of the Damned (2002) and The League of Extraordinary Gentlemen (2003) and assorted US tv wor.
 Whereas both Queen of the Damned and The League of Extraordinary Gentlemen have tended to cast Townsend as a foppish, impossibly handsome pretty boy of ambiguous sexuality, Resurrection Man instead plays into a kind of surly, dangerous sex appeal.
 With his native Irish accent to the fore, walking with a pouty swagger, his eyes dangerously lidded, even a vampiric black coat, Townsend projects a dangerous presence that pierces right off the screen.
 It is a part where he gets to project a whole lot more and engage in far more real acting than any of his Hollywood mainstream roles have ever allowed him to do.
 There is also an excellent performance from the always reliable Brenda Fricker as Townsend’s mother.

 The film is made by Marc Evans, a promisingly up and coming director from Wales.
 After working in British tv for some years, Evans premiered with the little seen Arthur’s Departure (1994) about time travellers attempting to snatch King Arthur; before Evans found acclaim with the sleeper reality tv horror My Little Eye (2002), the ghost story Trauma (2004) and various other non-genre films including Snow Cake (2006), Patagonia (2010) and Hunky Dory (2011) and works for tv.